ChristosMylonas/onenote2md/readme.md

 - Converts tags/todo lists.
 - Converts code blocks/citations/quotes.

+# How to use it
+- Execute from command-line using `Onenote2md.Cmd NOTEBOOKNAME` to convert your notebook to md in current directory.
+- Use `Onenote2md.Cmd NOTEBOOKNAME OUTPUTDIR` to specify your output directory.

 # OneNote object model
 - OneNote uses a simple object model of nested hierarchical objects.
-The base object is the `Notebook` which contain `Section` object which in turn contain `Page` objects.
+The base object is the `Notebook` which contain `SectionGroups` and `Section` objects which in turn contain `Page` objects.
 - Page contain the actual note information including text, image, lists, table and other formatted content.
 - Page itself is further decomposed into a hierachical structure containing page object `OEChildren` elements.
 - Each Page specifies a `Title` and a `PageLevel`.